27 Gorgeous Plants That Attract Hummingbirds to Your Garden

 Although more than 300 known species of hummingbird grace gardens around the world, only about a dozen species routinely migrate through North America, and even fewer remain year-round in the warmest areas of the West.
 These amazingly tiny birds—the smallest bird in the world is the bee hummingbird, which weighs less than an ounce—mostly prefer the warmth of the tropics in Central and South America.

-If you live in an area visited by hummingbirds during the spring and summer months—typically, that’s the ruby-throated hummingbird in the East, and Costa’s, Anna’s, Allen’s, black-chinned, and rufous hummingbirds in the West—you can encourage them to visit your garden by growing some of the many plants that attract hummingbirds.
-Instead of (or in addition to) maintaining a hummingbird feeder, add any of these flowers and let the natural nectar replace homemade hummingbird food.
-The good news is that you don’t have to clean flowers, as you do the feeders.
+If your region is visited by hummingbirds during the spring and summer months—visiting hummers are typically the ruby-throated hummingbird in the East, and Costa’s, Anna’s, Allen’s, black-chinned, and rufous hummingbirds in the West—you can encourage them to stop by your garden on their travels by growing some of the many plants that attract hummingbirds.

 1. Lantana (Lantana camara)